exanauts/VecchiaMLE.jl/README.md

 - **Julia**: Version 1.x or higher.
 - **CUDA**: Required for GPU mode (if you plan on using it).
-- **MadNLP**: Ensure that this nonlinear optimization solver is installed.
+- **MadNLP, MadNLPGPU**: Ensure that this nonlinear optimization solver is installed.
-- **Probably more, Idk atm**
+- **AdaptiveKDTrees**: For use in generating the sparsity pattern for the Cholesky factor

-Other dependencies will be needed, but at this point I don't know which ones are seriously needed.
-TO BE REWRITTEN.
+- **NLPModels**: Construction of the Optimization problem.

 ## Configuration
 The struct `VecchiaMLEInput` needs to be properly filled out in order for the analysis to be run.
 The components of said structure is as follows: